lrdj/goodlookslikethis/_cases_sdingov/i-cui.md

 ## Impact

-The HMRC chatbot project demonstrated the value of combining human-centered design with robust backstage processes.
+The HMRC chatbot project demonstrated the value of combining human-centred design with robust backstage processes.
 By embedding GOV.UK’s design principles and values into a conversational experience, we were able to deliver immediate operational benefits.

 ## The view from the research team